Jeremy Kessler

 National Security Law

-Kessler is co-director of Columbia Law School's Legal History Workshop, and Columbia University’s new Workshop on Policy Knowledge, a project of the Center for Political Economy at Columbia World Projects.
-He also serves on the ABA’s Committee on the History of Administrative Law.
+Kessler is co-director of Columbia Law School’s Legal History Workshop and Columbia University’s Workshop on Knowledge and the State, a project of the Center for Political Economy at Columbia World Projects.

 During his time at Yale Law School, Kessler was a Legal History Fellow and the executive editor of the Yale Journal of Law and the Humanities.